-FOUNDATIONS REQUIREMENT: 12 CREDITS Foundation courses include courses in Written Communication, Symbolic Reasoning, and Global-Multicultural Perspectives.
+- 1. Foundations Requirement For the A.A.
+Degree: 12 credits Foundation courses include courses in Written Communication, Symbolic Reasoning, and Global-Multicultural Perspectives.
 Because these courses are intended to give students skills and perspectives that are fundamental to undertaking higher education, students are encouraged to take their Written Communication, Symbolic Reasoning, and Global-Multicultural Perspectives courses in their first year.
-Note: Courses taken to fulfill the Foundations Requirement may not be used to fulfill requirements in other categories (i.e., Diversification or Focus Requirements).

-- Written Communication (FW) Requirement: 3 Credits.
+Note: Courses taken to fulfill the Foundations Requirement may not be used to fulfill requirements in other categories (i.e., Diversification or Focus Requirements). - Written Communication (FW) Requirement: 3 Credits.
 Courses designated FW introduce students to the rhetorical, conceptual, and stylistic demands of writing at the college level.
 The course provides instruction in composing processes, search strategies, and composing from sources.
 It also provides students with experience in the library and on the Internet as well as enhancing skills in accessing and using various types of primary and secondary materials.

-Courses Approved to Date: English 100 - Symbolic Reasoning (FS) Requirement: 3 Credits.
+Courses Approved to Date: ENG 100

+Symbolic Reasoning (FS) Requirement: 3 Credits.
 Courses designated as FS expose students to the beauty and power of formal systems, as well as to the clarity and precision of these systems.
 FS courses focus not solely on computational skills; students learn the concept of proof as a chain of inferences and apply formal rules or algorithms.
 They also engage in hypothetical reasoning.
 An FS course aims to develop the ability of students to use appropriate symbolic techniques in the context of problem solving and in the presentation and critical evaluation of evidence.

-NOTE: Students who take Phil 110 for their Symbolic Reasoning requirement must also test out of or pass Math 20B, C, and D.
+Note: Students who take Phil 110 for their Symbolic Reasoning requirement must also test out of or pass Math 20B, C, and D.

-Courses Approved to Date: Mathematics 100, 103, 107, 115, 135, 140, 205, 206, 231, 232; Philosophy 110; Quantitative Methods 121, 122
+Courses Approved to Date: MATH 100, 103, 107, 115, 135, 140, 203, 205, 206, 231, 232; PHIL 110; QM 121